NIVeriStandAdd-Ons/AIT-ARINC-429/README.md

 ### Quality, Limitations ###

 This IP should be considered high quality and mature.
-The AIT ARINC 429 Custom Device has been used worldwide by many customers in deployed applications for more than four years.
+The AIT ARINC 429 Custom Device has been used worldwide by many customers in deployed applications since 2010.

 ### Dependencies ###